Brian O'Conner: Fast Five

-O'Conner and Toretto get caught in a crossfire with corrupt businessman and ruthless drug lord Hernan Reyes's in Rio de Janeiro and plot to steal all of Reyes' money to buy their freedom.
+O'Conner and Toretto get caught in a crossfire with corrupt businessman and ruthless drug lord Hernan Reyes in Rio de Janeiro and plot to steal all of Reyes' money to buy their freedom.
 It is revealed in Fast Five that O'Conner's father was not there for him and O'Conner does not know anything about him, unlike the close bond that Toretto's father had with both his children.
 He is often worried that he will behave in the manner that his father did, but Toretto reassured him that he won't because he will keep an eye on him if he does.
 O'Conner had been in juvenile detention with Roman before he became a cop.
 O'Conner has also rekindled his relationship with Mia, and she becomes pregnant with his child.

 Fast & Furious 6

 O'Conner, Toretto, and Mia live peacefully in the Canary Islands in Spain, where Mia gives birth to their son.
 O'Conner joins Toretto's team in complying with the request of Agent Hobbs to take down rival gang leader Owen Shaw.
 When the team realizes that Braga worked for Shaw, O'Conner decides to enter the United States to interrogate him about Shaw.
 After successfully questioning Braga and returning to London, O'Conner starts to feel guilty for letting Letty go undercover, which led to her amnesia and subsequent work for Shaw.
 The group captures Shaw and convinces Letty to side with them.
 O'Conner apologizes to Letty, who says that she might not remember him, but if she did work for him, she would have done of her own free will.
 Shaw reveals that he had captured Mia, leading to a high-speed chase after Shaw's airplane, where Mia is rescued and Shaw is crippled and put into a coma.
 Hobbs then grants the group's amnesty, and the entire crew move back to America, where Mia, Toretto and O'Conner have decided to reside in the old Toretto home.